-This is the development of a child’s hand & finger movement as well as coordination; these skills are essential for school success and very important as so many daily tasks require the control of the hands and fingers
+This is the development of a child’s hand & finger movement as well as coordination; these skills are essential for school success and very important as so many daily tasks require the control of the hands and fingers.

-Printing, scissor cutting, chewing, turning knobs, zippers, eating finger food, squeezing objects etc.
+Examples: printing, scissor cutting, chewing, turning knobs, zippers, eating finger food, squeezing objects etc.

 These skills include the development of the large muscle movements and coordination such as your arms, core and legs; development of these skills are crucial because it builds strong muscle tone and helps a person have proper balance.

-Sitting, crawling, walking, jumping, climbing etc.
+Examples: sitting, crawling, walking, jumping, climbing etc.